The-Code-Valley/Java/README.md

 # Java
-In this repo you can examples of java programs for practice!
+In this repo you can add examples of java for practice!